Venturing to Capitol Reef National Park in a Campervan

 If Cathedral Valley is full or not up to your liking, Cedar Mesa is a great second option.
 This site is a little closer, clocking in at only 23 miles south of State Highway 24.
 Cedar Mesa is much higher in elevation than Cathedral Valley, so make sure to bring lots of warm layers even in the summer.
 Cedar Mesa features 5 primitive sites and a pit toilet, but like Cathedral Valley, you’ll need to pack in your own water and fire supplies.
 Both sites are accessible by the Red Canyon trail.

-Now that you’ve set up your campervan, let’s use the last few hours of daylight to do some ‘splorin in Captiol Reef.
+Now that you’ve set up your site, let’s use the last few hours of daylight to do some ‘splorin.
 Meanwhile, to stretch your legs, we recommend taking a short hike, visiting the petroglyph panel, or picking some fruit from surrounding orchards for your dinner or breakfast!

 Short Hikes